 - Pay attention to all equipment recalls, including those for “hand-me-downs.”

-- Store out of reach all drugs and chemicals, such as cleaning products and bleach, in their original containers to ensure proper knowledge of contents.
+- Store drugs and chemicals, such as cleaning products and bleach, out of reach and in their original containers to ensure proper knowledge of contents.

 - Keep toys with small parts (and other small objects) out of the reach of toddlers and young children.
 If the object can fit easily into the cardboard center of a roll of toilet tissue, the object can pose a choking hazard.